-Although marijuana is illegal at the federal level in the United States, nearly a dozen states have opted to legalize cannabis for adult use, colloquially known as “recreational marijuana.”
+Although marijuana is illegal at the federal level in the United States, over a dozen states have opted to legalize cannabis for adult use, colloquially known as “recreational marijuana.”

 Learn more about recreational cannabis legalization by browsing through the sections below.